jkobti/yetAnotherBoilerplate/Docs/06-frontend.md

 This document should evolve alongside the client applications.
 When adding significant features or new platform targets (e.g., desktop), extend this guide and reference it from `Docs/main.md`.

+## 10. Static Content Pages (Web)

+The customer web app ships with simple legal/info pages rendered from Markdown:

+- Routes: `/about`, `/privacy`, `/terms`
+- Markdown sources: `packages/flutter_app/assets/content/{about,privacy,terms}.md`
+- Assets are registered in `packages/flutter_app/pubspec.yaml` under `flutter.assets`.

+Implementation notes:

+- Pages load Markdown via `rootBundle.loadString(...)`.
+On web, Flutter serves assets beneath `assets/`; the app handles this with a `kIsWeb` path adjustment.
+- The markdown content is placed in a centered container with a max width for readability.
+- Scrolling is managed by the app scaffold so the footer appears at the bottom for short pages and after scroll for long pages (no nested scroll areas).
+- To add a new static page, add a `.md` file, register it in `pubspec.yaml`, create a page widget, and add a route in `lib/core/router.dart`.

+UX note:

+- The theme toggle in the AppBar flips based on the current effective brightness so the first click always changes the theme, even when starting from `ThemeMode.system`.

 ## 9. Admin Portal (Webapp)

 A dedicated web application must be included for administrators.
 Its scope is intentionally narrow and security-focused: